huhsu1/huhsu1.github.io/resume.md

 Created a dataset class that parses xlsx file to import the image paths and the classifications<br>
 Used Inception_v3 model to train the data saving the state with best validation accuracy<br>
 Has 93% validation accuracy on 42 Korean Implant models <br>
-Put the model online using onnxruntime on my website
+Client sided inference on my website using onnxruntime
 </div>

 </div>